 AACR-Thomas J. Bardos Science Education Awards for Undergraduate Students

 The American Association for Cancer Research (AACR) is pleased to offer Science Education Awards for Undergraduate Students for participation in two consecutive AACR Annual Meetings.
 Available to full-time, third-year undergraduate students majoring in science, the purpose of these awards is to inspire promising science students to enter the field of cancer research.
 A separate application form is required.
-We are pleased to thank the estate of Dr. Thomas J. Bardos, Dr. Oliver Bogler, and the NCI Center to Reduce Cancer Health Disparities for their generous support of the 2015-2016 Bardos Awards Program.
+We thank the estate of Dr. Thomas J. Bardos, Dr. Oliver Bogler, and the NCI Center to Reduce Cancer Health Disparities for their generous support of the 2016 Bardos Awards Program.